alodish/alias-analysis/README.md

+# TL;DR

+We iterated through millions of embeddings provided by Stanford's NLP GloVe team in order to determine if nicknames were close in relationship to their associated proper names.

+As it turns out, this is rarely the case.
+The 300 dimension vectors outperformed the vectors of lower dimensionality.

+There is some merit regarding further tuning in an attempt to reach desired results

 # Alias Analysis

-Examined GloVe (Global Vectors for Word Representation) vectors in an attempt to find nicknames for proper names
+Examined GloVe (Global Vectors for Word Representation) in an attempt to find nicknames for proper names

 In collaboration with [Doug Horner](https://github.com/horner)